tmanfree/DNMT/README.md

 Example Commands:

-    dnmt.py tools Port_Change A.A.A.A 1/0/1
+    dnmt.py tools port_change A.A.A.A 1/0/1

 This will provide an interactive prompt to change the vlan on port 1/0/1 of switch A.A.A.A